 Bipolar disorder is not a condition that you can tackle on your own.
-You need the help and support of a lot of people -- your family, your friends, and especially your doctors.
+You need the help and support of a lot of people -- your family, your friends, doctors, and therapists.

 Medical Care for Bipolar Disorder